Underfloor Heating Billericay & Surrounding Areas

-Wet system Underfloor Heating (also known as Water or Hydronic Underfloor Heating) draws hot water from your boiler (via a manifold) and pumps the water through a series of pipes which run under the floor.
-The pipes are set into a screed, aluminium plates or insulated boards which are also heated.
+Wet system Underfloor Heating (also known as Water or Hydronic Underfloor Heating) draws hot water from your boiler (via a manifold) and pumps the water through a series of pipes that run under the floor.
+The pipes are set into a screed, aluminium plates or insulated boards, which are also heated.
 The combined heat rises, heating your rooms.

 Wet Underfloor Heating can be made to work with any floor.
 Whether it’s set into a new floor, run over the top of an existing concrete floor or run under floorboards, there’s a solution for every flooring type.

 Often Underfloor Heating’s installed on top of an existing concrete floor.
-We can use the above option but losing a few inches of floor isn’t usually an option (except maybe for properties with very high ceilings) In this distance we’ll use special floor panels with pre-cut grooves for the pipe to sit.
-Once fitted wood, tiles or carpet can be laid on top.
+We can use the above option but losing a few inches of the floor isn’t usually an option (except for properties with very high ceilings).
+In this instance, we’ll use special floor panels with pre-cut grooves for the pipe to sit.
+Once fitted, wood, tiles, or carpet can be laid on top.

 Electric Underfloor Heating

-Thinner foil Underfloor Heating mats are recommended when carpet or vinyl tiles are laid.
+Thinner foil Underfloor Heating mats are recommended when the carpet or vinyl tiles are laid.

 Underfloor Heating FAQ’s